-Yes regulation is bureaucratic and annoying.
+Yes, regulation is bureaucratic and annoying.
 But it also serves a purpose and enforces transparency in the banking industry.
-This can help protect your money, especially in less developed financial jurisdiction.
+This can help protect your money, especially in less developed financial jurisdictions.
 This can attract illicit activities and unsavory clients.
 In turn, this will attract scrutiny from international banking bodies and regulators.

 These are only a handful of the considerations when choosing a banking jurisdiction.
-And these questions should only act as a first layer of assessment.
+And these questions should only act as the first layer of assessment.